sarahciston/codingcare/posts/guide.md

 "I think the snacks were definitely a big draw in the beginning.
 They would still be now, except for COVID."
 {: .quote }

--Katherine Yang, she/her, USC Media Arts + Practice, Linguistics, Computer Science {: .quote .attrib }
+-Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science {: .quote .attrib }

 "I think I think food was a huge component.
 It brings people together, it puts people on the same level.
 Whenever people dine together, it levels the playing field, and it kind of brings a sense of equality.
 That's important."
 {: .quote }

-–Samir Ghosh, they/them, UC Santa Cruz Computer Science, USC Ahmanson Lab {: .quote .attrib }
+–Samir Ghosh, they/them, UC Santa Cruz PhD Computer Science, USC Ahmanson Lab {: .quote .attrib }

 Look for snacks that are computer keyboard friendly – nothing too sticky, no tipsy liquids.
 A mix of salty and sweet is good, a mix of healthful and less-than-healthful.
 Throw in a few apples, I guess?
 Single-serving items that avoid much plastic wrapping are ideal: popcorn, pretzels, gummies, satsuma oranges.
 If you have a Trader Joes in your area, we recommend the Sour Scandanavian Swimmers.